web-dave/webdave.de/src/assets/posts/route_types.md

 <strong>Route types</strong>

 Angular comes with a great router.
-Here I wanna show you the different route types and how they work.
+Here I want to show you the different route types and how they work.

 - Standard Route Types
 - Custom Route Matcher